-Lorenzo Jones is the co-founder and co-director of the Katal Center for Health, Equity, and Justice, where he brings more than 25 years of experience organizing communities to influence the political process while developing, coaching, and mentoring community leaders for social justice.
+Lorenzo Jones is the co-founder and co-executive director at the Katal Center for Health, Equity, and Justice.
+He has more than 25 years of experience mentoring community leaders and organizing communities to make systemic change.

-From 2005 – 2016, Jones served as the executive director of A Better Way Foundation, a Connecticut-based advocacy organization building power in urban, suburban, and rural communities most affected by mass incarceration, the drug war, and the inequitable access to resources.
-Jones’s leadership strategy focuses on teaching everyday people that they can make the change they want to see.
-During his tenure with ABWF, he built numerous campaigns that ran the spectrum of criminal justice and drug policy reform objectives.
+For nearly 15 years, Jones has served as strategic advisor and consultant to criminal justice and drug policy reform organizers and campaigns around the country.
+Jones’s leadership strategy focuses on teaching everyday people that they can make the change they want to see, and helping organizers understand the political terrain on which they operate.
+From 2005 – 2016, Jones served as the executive director of A Better Way Foundation (ABWF), a Connecticut-based organization that used advocacy and organizing to build power in urban, suburban, and rural communities most affected by mass incarceration, the drug war, and the inequitable access to resources.
+During his tenure, ABWF made community organizing a fundamental part of their policy reform strategy.
+He built numerous campaigns that ran the spectrum of criminal justice and drug policy reform objectives.
 At the center of these campaigns were local leaders, trained and coached by Jones and his team.
 ABWF racked up an impressive list of victories, including reforming Connecticut’s cannabis laws – including decriminalization of marijuana and passing a medical marijuana bill; establishing racial and ethnic impact statements for criminal justice legislation (CT was the second state in the nation to pass such a law); passing harm reduction and overdose prevention laws, including expanding naloxone access and access to clean syringes; banning the box in CT to reduce employment discrimination for people convicted of felonies (overriding a governor’s veto); ending mandatory minimums; and more.

 Jones began his organizing career in 1991 in Hartford, Connecticut as a community organizer with the Asylum Hill Organizing Project.
 In 1994, he joined United Connecticut Action for Neighborhoods (UCAN), where Alta Lash and Jack Mimnaugh mentored him for nearly 15 years.
 He learned the science and art of community organizing by building campaigns led by community residents fighting for police accountability and public safety, expanding alternative to incarceration programs, securing resources for community development, and more.
+In the late 90s, Jones organized a campaign to win the first community diversion court in Connecticut.
 His last major project at UCAN was the organizing of Create Change, an action group led primarily by people of color and people directly impacted by the failed war on drugs.
 Create Change was founded with the mission of using community organizing to build leaders and transform policies in Connecticut.
-Under Jones’s leadership, Create Change built and launched new groups, working with people that had been marginalized, criminalized, and locked out of the mainstream economy.
+Under Jones’s leadership, Create Change built and launched new groups like the BROTHERS group, working with people that had been marginalized, criminalized, and locked out of the mainstream economy.
 They took on fights nobody else would take up, like the effort in 2005 to end Connecticut’s racially biased disparities in crack/powder cocaine penalties.